-The New Futures 50 Plus programme supports people over 50 into employment and training.
+The New Futures 50 Plus Employment Programme supports people over 50 into employment and training.
 There is also a drop in information service.

 Over 350 weekly activities are provided from more than 60 sites, which include our own Positive Age Centre in North Kensington, the Open Age Hubs in Westminster as well as community centres, sheltered housing, church halls and libraries.

 Open Age also now runs the Second Half Centre based in the St Charles Centre for Health & Wellbeing in North Kensington and leads on the consortium that runs the New Horizons Centre in Chelsea.
-The consortium includes Age Concern Kensington & Chelsea incorporating 60 Plus and the Guinness Trust and is supported by The Royal Borough of Kensington & Chelseon & NHS Kensington & Chelsea.
+The consortium includes Age UK Kensington & Chelsea and the Guinness Trust and is supported by The Royal Borough of Kensington & Chelsea & NHS Kensington & Chelsea.